cloudnative-pg/cloudnative-pg/CONTRIBUTING.md

 Welcome!
 We are glad that you want to contribute to our CloudNativePG project! 💖

-As you get started, you are in the best position to give us feedback on areas of our project that we need help with including:
+As you get started, you are in the best position to give us feedbacks on areas of our project that we need help with, including:

-* Problems found during setting up a new developer environment
+* Problems found while setting up the development environment
 * Gaps in our documentation
 * Bugs in our Github actions
-* Promotion of PostgreSQL in Kubernetes with out operator
+* Promotion of PostgreSQL on Kubernetes with out operator

 First, though, it is important that you read the [code of conduct](CODE-OF-CONDUCT.md).